-Right before baby Peanut was born, I made a few projects with the help of my Mom, it was so much fun to sew with her, specially when were working on projects for her first grand-baby.
+Learn how to make a waterproof baby changing mat that you can roll and toss in your diaper bag with this step by step tutorial.
+Right before baby Peanut was born, I made a few projects with the help of my Mom, it was so much fun to sew with her, especially when we're working on projects for her first grand-baby.

 Now I've been using this diaper changing mat for (